 - Heating removes the moisture from air and hence can aggravate conditions of dry skin and eczema.
 A humidifier can be used to improve the humidity level.

-edit Gas vs. Electric Water Heaters
+Gas vs. Electric Water Heaters

 When it comes to water heaters, some of the same considerations apply.
 Gas water heaters are not 100% efficient and need to vent out gas via a chimney.
 There are some high-efficiency gas water heaters that do not require a chimney but use a fan and pipe to vent out via the side of the house.
-Electric water heaters do not have any such venting requirements.
+Electric water

 Storage water heaters use a tank to store the hot water.
 These are different from point-of-use water heaters, which are smaller and installed in bathrooms where the hot water is needed.
 POU heaters are almost always electric while heaters with water storage tanks can be both gas and electric.
 Gas heaters are much more popular than electric water heaters in the United States and most European countries because gas is often conveniently piped throughout cities and towns and currently is the cheaper to use than electricity.